erdeneryesil/NeuralNetworkCore/README.md

   <p>Digitization of it : Female=0, Male=1</p>

 - <p>Bmi		: The person's body mass index.
 It is a decimal number.
 The part on the right side of the decimal point consists 3 digits.</p>
-  <p>Transformation: To convert body mass index values into integers, they are multiplied by 1000.</p>
+  <p>Transformation: To convert body mass index data into integers, they are multiplied by 1000.</p>

 - <p>Children	: Number of children covered by the person's health insurance / Number of dependents of the person.It is an integer.</p>
   <p>It is already numerical data, there is no need for any digitization.</p>